5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - 2 PCM outputs (with a DAC for each channel),
 - 2 PCM inputs (with an ADC for each channel) and
-- 2 S/PDIF (Sony/Philips Digital Interface) outputs (I don't care about those since my Laptops doen't have a TosLink nor Coaxial jack)
+- 2 S/PDIF (Sony/Philips Digital Interface) outputs (I don't care about those since my Laptops doesn't have a TosLink nor Coaxial jack)

 Else:

 - The schematic of the Codec dump lists only one clearly visible digital output.
 - As far as the Mixers (labeled as `∑`) are concerned, I count 3 as well: 0Bh, 23h, and 24h.
-- Line 1+2 and Mic 1+2 can be either Input or Outpt (I/O).
+- Line 1+2 and Mic 1+2 can be either Input or Output (I/O).
 </details>
 <details>
 <summary><strong>Excursion: Understanding signal flow and switching audio sources</strong> (click to reveal)</summary>